 After an 18 month hiatus, the project has been resurrected and is now being actively developed on GitHub.

-The wiki contains (or will soon contain) documentation on how to get started with the DockPanel Suite as well as recipes for a number of common tasks.
+The documentation site contains information on how to get started with the DockPanel Suite as well as recipes for a number of common tasks.

-All bug submissions, questions, and general discussion should be directed to the DockPanelSuite Issues page.
+All bug submissions, questions, and general discussion should follow the guide.